samiriff/Advanced-Lane-Line-Detection/writeup.md

 |  Margin of sliding window (pixels)     | 100      |
 |  Minimum number of pixels required to recenter window      | 50      |

-After determining all the relevant lane pixels, 2 second order polynomials were fit to these pixels in the left and right halves.
+After determining all the relevant lane pixels, 2 second order polynomials were fitted to these pixels in the left and right halves.
 The figure below depicts these 2 polynomials with the left and right halves coloured in red and blue respectively, and each window is outlined in green.
 ![fit_polynomial][image13]

+#### 5. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

+In the `Unwarp` section, I used the code snippet provided in the `Tips and Tricks` topic which uses the X and Y coordinates obtained from the left and right polynomials plotted earlier, to plot a filled green polygon onto a blank image.
+This image is then unwarped using the inverse of the perspective transform matrix obtained earlier and the result is overlaid on the original image as shown below:
+![unwarp][image16]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 6. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 In the `Measuring Curvature` section, I used the left and right polynomials obtained above in pixel space to derive 2 new polynomials in world space, assuming that a 30 meter long lane is represented by 720 pixels and a 3.7 meter wide lane is represented by 700 pixels.